saranyacodes/CIS599_HW02/README.md

 ## Saranya Sampath Submission -- saranyas

+Here is the link to the project online: https://saranyacodes.github.io/CIS599_HW02/

 For this project, my inspiration came from the Pokemon Stadium stage from the video game Super Smash Bros.
 The reference image can be found here: https://www.ssbwiki.com/images/thumb/7/73/SSBU-Pok%C3%A9mon_Stadium.png/1200px-SSBU-Pok%C3%A9mon_Stadium.png

 I created the pokemon Pikachu and Pichu on this stage.
 I did this through using SDFs and operations such as union and smooth blend.
 I was able to create the pokeball on the stage by using operations like subtraction.